Hari-prasanna/Google-sheet/Warehouse Order & Transport Efficiency Analysis/README.md

 # Warehouse Order & Transport Efficiency Analysis

 ## 📌 Project Overview
 Palletization workstations in the warehouse were experiencing significant, unexplained delays during order fulfillment.
-The working hypothesis was that the automated storage machine (ASRS) was failing to prioritize critical order cartons, instead getting "clogged" by routine, low-priority stock movements.
+The working hypothesis was that the automated storage loading machine (AKL) was failing to prioritize critical order cartons, instead getting "clogged" by routine, low-priority stock movements.

 **Objective:** To quantify the delays, identify the root cause, and determine if system congestion was negatively impacting order processing speed.